RonakR/ronakraithatha.github.io/pages/articles/2017-02-01-making-of-this-blog/index.md

 3. Creating a new post
 4. Push blog to GitHub
 5. Host blog on GitHub Pages
-6. Redirect GitHub Pages to a custom domain.
+6. Redirect GitHub Pages to a custom domain

 ## Setting up Gatsby